zcyy0/Long-horizon-agent-rl-craftax/project_progress.md

 enough to study a question that is hopeless at the button level — **when a reward finally arrives, which earlier decisions actually earned it?**

-> Status: the game harness and the evaluation tools are built and tested.
-The
-> credit-assignment experiments are next.
-This is a plan, not a results paper.

 ---

 ## 1. The problem